wwriverrat/terra-ansible-poc/README_SETUP.md

 Install Terraform per instructions page
   [Install Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)
-  on Hashicorp website and follow instructions for you OS.
+  on Hashicorp website and follow instructions for your specific OS.

 On Mac, the following is a quick summary from the above: